Observable signature of magnetic tidal coupling in hierarchical triple systems: Numerical solution to the evolution equations of the triple system

 where $\delta= G M_* / (c^2 \hat{a} (1-\hat{e}^2) )$.
 Eqs.~\eqref{rhatparametr} and~\eqref{DpsiDt} together describe the evolution of the radial coordinate $\hat{r}$ as the inner binary moves along its outer orbit.
 Since we are working in the local inertial frame, we must also account for the evolution of Marck’s angle $\hat{\Psi}$, which tracks the orientation of the tetrad defining our reference frame.
 Its evolution with respect to the asymptotic time $\hat{t}$ is given by~\cite{Marck:1983}\footnote{We remind the reader that, in our notation, $\hat{L}$ has dimensions of length.}

-Moreover, we recall that GW emission from the outer orbit is neglected.
-Consequently, the semi-major axis $\hat{a}$ and eccentricity $\hat{e}$ of the outer orbit are treated as constants during the evolution of the inner binary.
+As anticipated in Sec.~\ref{sec:1/2PNsystem}, throughout this work we neglect the GW emission from the outer orbit and therefore treat the outer orbital parameters $\hat E$ and $\hat L$ (or equivalently $\hat a$ and $\hat e$) as constants during the inspiral of the inner binary.
+Here, we provide an explicit timescale estimate to assess the validity of this approximation.

+The RR timescale associated with the inner binary, $T_{\rm in,RR}$, is set by GW emission from the inner orbit and is described by the Peters equations (see Eq.~\eqref{T_RR_approx}).
+As discussed above, resonant excitations can increase the inner eccentricity and shorten the effective inspiral time, so that $T_{\rm in,RR}$ should be regarded as a conservative upper bound.

+The outer binary $(M_*,M)$ constitutes an extreme mass-ratio inspiral (EMRI).
+On timescales much shorter than RR, the motion of the inner binary’s center of mass is well approximated by a bound Schwarzschild geodesic, while GW emission drives an adiabatic evolution of the outer constants of motion on longer timescales.
+We estimate the outer RR timescale as \cite{Hinderer_2008}